githedgehog/docs/docs/user-guide/connections.md

 ### ESLAG

 ESLAG server connections are used to connect servers to the 2-4 switches using multiple ports (Multi-homing).
-Switches should belong to the same redundancy group with type `eslag`, but no other configuration like in MCLAG case is required.
+Switches should belong to the same redundancy group with type `eslag`, but contrary to the MCLAG case, no other configuration is required.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2